temenostech/temenos-platform-documentation/docfx_project/home/techguides/customize-templates.md

 > This guide presumes that a environment is already created and available under an Organisation for which the templates customization functionality is allowed.

 ## Boost your environment
-To start customizing your environment built using a Temenos Cloud template, login to Temenos Continuous Deployment platform using your organisation user, go to your environment page and click on the **Boost** button attached to **Repository** application.
+To start customizing your environment built using a Temenos Continuous Deployment Platform template, login to Temenos Continuous Deployment platform using your organisation user, go to your environment page and click on the **Boost** button attached to **Repository** application.

 ![boost 1](./images/customize-templates-button.png)